 Back to Main Index

-Fractalary: Fractals from Planet to Atoms
+Fractalary: Fractals from Planets to Atoms

 Patent Application (The Netherlands) by Julius J.C.M.
 Ruis,